Training Compute-Optimal Large Language Models

 train_flops(70e9, 1.4e12) # Chinchilla -> 5.88e23 FLOPs

-Equation (1) is a constraint, and a constraint is what makes this a real decision.
-Once your budget CC is fixed (you know how many chips you have and for how long), the product NDN \cdot D is fixed too.
+Equation (1) is a constraint, and that constraint turns this into a real decision.
+Once your budget is fixed (you know how many chips you have and for how long), the product is fixed too.
 So the moment you choose a model size, the number of tokens you can afford is decided for you:

-Spend on a bigger model and there is less budget left for tokens, so you train it on less text.
-Spend on more tokens and you have to shrink the model to pay for them.
-Every choice slides along the same curve.
+A bigger model leaves less budget for tokens, more tokens force a smaller model, every choice slides along the same curve.
 The question is no longer how big a model can I afford, it is which point on this curve gives the lowest loss.

-And there is a genuine tension at both ends.
+There is a tension at both ends.
 A model that is too small never has the capacity to fit the data well, no matter how much of it you pour in; it underfits.
-A model that is too big eats the whole budget on parameters and is left with too few tokens to actually learn from; it is undertrained.
+A model that is too big spends its entire budget on parameters and is left with too few tokens to actually learn from; it is undertrained.
 The loss is bad for opposite reasons at the two extremes, which is the surest sign there is a sweet spot in the middle.
 The paper finds it three different ways.
 The cleanest to picture is the second.

 Fix the budget, then find the valley

-Here is the experiment, called an IsoFLOP profile (iso meaning equal, so equal-FLOP).
+The experiment is called an IsoFLOP profile (iso meaning equal, so equal-FLOP).
 Pick one compute budget and hold it fixed.
 Now train a whole family of models at that budget: a tiny one (which, by equation (2), gets to see a huge number of tokens), a small one, a medium one, a large one (which can only afford a few tokens).
 Every model in the family cost the same to train.
 Plot each one's final loss against its size.

 What comes out is a valley.
-On the left side the models are too small and underfit; the loss is high.
-On the right side the models are too big for the budget, run out of tokens, and the loss is high again.
-In between there is a clear bottom, a single model size that turned this exact budget into the lowest loss.
+On the left side the models are too small and underfit; on the right side they are too big for the budget and run out of tokens.
+A miniature makes the two failures vivid: a tiny model on a huge corpus has nothing left to learn with, its capacity fills and the rest of the text is wasted on it, while a huge model on a sliver of text has nothing left to learn from, most of its parameters are trained on too little data to converge.
+High loss at both ends, for opposite reasons, guarantees a bottom in between: a single model size that turned this exact budget into the lowest loss.
 That bottom is the compute-optimal model for that budget.

 Drag the budget and watch the valley slide.
 Each curve is one fixed budget; the amber dots trace the bottom of each valley, the optimal size for each budget:

-Two things are worth noticing as you drag.
-First, the valley really does have a bottom, and it is not at the edge; for every budget there is a definite best size, not just bigger is better.
-Second, as the budget grows the whole valley marches to the right, toward larger models, but it does so gently.
-The optimal size grows, the optimal token count grows, and they grow at about the same rate.
-The little readout in the corner says it plainly: at the bottom of every valley, the ratio of tokens to parameters stays near twenty.
+As you drag, the valley really does have a bottom, and it is not at the edge; for every budget there is a definite best size, not just bigger is better.
+And as the budget grows the valley shifts to the right, toward larger models, but gently: the optimal size and the optimal token count grow at about the same rate.
+The little readout in the corner shows it plainly: at the bottom of every valley, the ratio of tokens to parameters stays near twenty.

 The paper runs this for nine different budgets, fits a parabola to each valley to read off its minimum, and then asks how the optimal size and token count scale with the budget.
 It writes the answer as two power laws,

-and from the IsoFLOP experiment it finds a=0.49a = 0.49 and b=0.51b = 0.51.
+and from the IsoFLOP experiment it finds and .
 Both close to one half.
 That is the equal-scaling result, read straight off the valleys: when compute goes up, parameters and tokens should each go up by about the square root of the increase, which keeps their ratio fixed.

 A formula for the whole loss surface